rossigee/wordpress-cd/README.md

 ```

-The deploy stages also work in a similar way to plugins, as described above, but instead of using replacing just the plugin (or theme) on the target host, it uses 'rsync' to sync the latest build into place, ignoring only dynamic areas of the site (i.e. the 'wp-config.php' file, the 'wp-content/uploads' folder etc).
+The deploy stages also work in a similar way to plugins, as described above, but instead of using replacing just the plugin (or theme) on the target host, it uses `rsync` to sync the latest build into place, ignoring only dynamic areas of the site (i.e. the `wp-config.php` file, the `wp-content/uploads` folder etc).

 ```yaml
 .deploy:cloudways:development2:site1: